-Adequate hydration is important and an average sized person should drink about one and a half litres of water (ideally filtered or spring) every day.
+Adequate hydration is important and an average sized person should drink about one and a half litres of water (ideally filtered water or spring water) every day.

 A healthy breakfast might contain kefir (fermented cow’s milk), muesli, fresh blueberries and raspberries and live yoghurt (e.g. Yeo Valley).
 An advantage of kefir is that it contains not only beneficial bacteria but also chemicals that improve mental health.
 Sauerkraut (fermented cabbage) is another nutritional source of healthy microflora.

-Frozen food is fine and out of season and it can contribute to a varied diet.
+Frozen food is fine and out of season and contributes to a varied diet.

 With appropriate naturopathic treatment, poorly tolerated foods can generally be reintroduced in modest amounts after an interval of about six weeks.